ajuvonen/getfit/README.md

 GetFit is a simple frontend-only exercise planner created with Vue3, TypeScript, and Vite.
 Used libraries include Pinia, Vuetify, Cypress and Vitest.
 For CI, the project uses Github Actions.

-The schedules are created by first deciding which activities are available and adjusting other settings.
-Then, add weeks and activities for each weekday.
-The app features simple drag & drop and copy functionalities.

 To test this app in production, visit <https://ajuvonen.github.io/getfit>

 ## Requirements